-absence of remote management and secure upgrade mechanisms.
+insecure remote management and secure upgrade mechanisms.

-This document is intended to identify a minimum set of security requirements that should be specified in the process of purchasing CPEs by access providers, aiming the acquisition of equipments that allow remote management and that are natively more secure which, therefore, reduces the risks of compromising the provider's network, and the Internet as a whole, as well as costs and losses resulting from the abuse of the equipment by attackers, such as degradation or unavailability of services, technical support and rework.
+This document is intended to identify a minimum set of security requirements for the purchase CPE by ISPs.
+The goal is to ensure that such CPE has a secure configuration and secure remote management and update mechanisms, in order to reduce the risks of compromising the provider's network, the Internet as a whole, and to attempt to minimize the cost and impact resulting from the abuse of the equipment by attackers, such as degradation or unavailability of services, technical support and rework.

 Providing a list of basic requirements for IPv6 is not part of the scope of this document.
 However, not including such requirements as part of the general CPE purchasing document may imply in a business risk to ISPs as they may not be able to provide IPv6 connectivity to their customers neither continue to grow their network due to IPv4 address exhaustion.
 This document assumes that IPv6 support requirements are included as part of the general purchasing requirements document.